odino/interviews/README.md

 ## Mobile

-* how to you manage dependencies in your projects?
+* how do you manage dependencies in your projects?
 * what error reporting tools do you use?

 ## PHP